yhgao0401/BMI_500/HW11/README.md

 ---
 ## SEIR-model
-The infected population comes to its peak around 60 days (N of infections is around 180), and drops to a lower level (infection N = 30-40).
+**Observed pattern** The infected population comes to its peak around 60 days (N of infections is around 180), and drops to a lower level (infection N = 30-40).
 And later, there is a small flat peak around 250 days (infection N around 60).
 When looking into the plot with a 1200-day range, after this small peak, the level of the infected population is steady around 50.

-It can be seen that there is a latency for exposed people and the actual infected people.
+**exposed compartment** It can be seen that there is a latency for exposed people and the actual infected people.
 Unlike the SIR model categorizes the population directly into susceptible and infected, SEIR involves an intermediate group of exposed, which mimics the real-world scenario, and lower infected population than the SIR model.

-Introducing birth/death rate into the pandemic model helps to simulate the changes in a more realistic long-term trend.
+**birth/death rate** Introducing birth/death rate into the pandemic model helps to simulate the changes in a more realistic long-term trend.
 It guarantees new population coming into the Susceptible group.
 In the SIR model, the population is fixed.
 When people get infected from susceptible and then finally recover, they will be immune, and no changes will happen.
 Involving birth/death rate, SEIR mimics the situation that allows the infectious disease to co-exist with people.

-As dicussed before, **implications for public health interventions** can happens on $\gamma$ or $\beta$.
-From the sensitivety analysis, to control the pandemic on ethier peak population or total infections, the lower transmission rate or higher recovery rate are expected.
-With $\gamma$ represent the recovery rate, focusing on improving hospitalization, medication, good rest, etc. can help to increase the recovery rate, and limit the infection.
-With $\beta$ represents the transmission rate, applying social distance, using face masks, contactless interaction will help to constrain the transmission and contril the spread.
+As discussed before, **implications for public health interventions** can happen on $\gamma$ or $\beta$.
+From the sensitivity analysis, to control the pandemic on either peak population or total infections, a lower transmission rate or a higher recovery rate is expected.
+With $\gamma$ representing the recovery rate, focusing on improving hospitalization, medication, good rest, etc., can help to increase the recovery rate and limit the infection.
+With $\beta$ representing the transmission rate, applying social distancing, using face masks, and contactless interaction will help to constrain the transmission and control the spread.